saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/real-devices.md

 #### Using Device Caching with `noReset`

 You can also use the `cacheId` capability in conjunction with the standard noReset Appium capability.
-In the default case, where noReset is set to false, your application will be uninstalled and reinstalled after every test.
-If `noReset` is set to `true`, the application you are testing won't be reinstalled after every test run.
-This might save you further time, but it won't be suitable for test setups that require the application's state to be reset between tests.
+In the default case, where noReset is set to false, your app will be uninstalled and reinstalled after every test.
+If `noReset` is set to `true`, the app you are testing won't be reinstalled after every test run.
+This might save you further time, but it won't be suitable for test setups that require the app's state to be reset between tests.
 Note that then cacheId is set, no device cleaning will take place in between sessions, regardless of noReset value.

 ## Additional Test Configuration Options